 Roland is particularly interested in researching the new and emerging designer drugs and their synthesis and analysis.
 Roland has also given expert testimony with regards to the synthesis of drugs and the extraction of drugs from natural sources.

-Dr Simon Brandt's research activities and interests centre around the chemistry of psychoactive substances within the context of psychopharmacology, psychiatry, forensic sciences and public health.
-Simon obtained a Diploma in Biochemistry/Molecular Biology with further specialisation in cell structures and pharmacology/toxicology at the University of Hamburg.
+Dr Simon Brandt is a Reader in Bioactive Drug Chemistry at the School of Pharmacy and Biomolecular Sciences within Liverpool John Moores University.
+His research activities and interests centre around the chemistry and properties of psychoactive substances within the context of psychopharmacology, psychiatry, forensic sciences and public health.
+Simon obtained a German Diploma in Biochemistry/Molecular Biology with further specialisation in cell structures and pharmacology/toxicology at the University of Hamburg.
 He holds a PhD in Analytical Chemistry from UMIST/The University of Manchester.
-Simon is employed as a Senior Lecturer in Analytical Chemistry at the School of Pharmacy and Biomolecular Sciences within Liverpool John Moores University.
-Since 2002 Dr Brandt's research deals with the analytical and medicinal chemistry of psychoactive substances commonly referred to as 'designer drugs' or new psychoactive substances'.
+Simon serves as an external expert scientific advisor to the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).

 Eric Carlin is currently undertaking PhD research at Birkbeck College, University of London about how young, socially disadvantaged people can succeed in spite of the odds, and is also project director at SHAAP (the Scottish Health Action on Alcohol Problems).
 Eric also represents the International Mentor Foundation at the United Nations in Vienna.
 In 2008 he undertook research to inform the United Nations' Vienna NGO Committee on Drugs as it seeks to improve civic society's engagement with the United Nations.
 He has twice been elected Vice Chair of this Committee and continues in this role and has three times been elected as Chair of the English Drug Education Forum.